 • Select the output data file name.
 The default file name shown is the same as the raw data name but with a different extension.
 You can change this name if you wish.
 Provide the file name and press Save.
-If other output types are selected they will have the same base name with different extensions.
-Note: file types other than the default PSD file must have been selected before starting the Open Raw Data file command.
-See step 1.

 Output data file name selected.